 This option will be selected by default if you have not set up any payment methods for your store.
 If you choose this option, customers will not be able to pay online, which may be inconvenient.
 However, it is a good option with a strict cash payment policy.

-When payments are disabled, customers will submit orders without having to pay for them.
+When payments are disabled, customers will submit orders without paying for them.
 They can then pay in cash upon service, while picking up orders or on delivery.

 You can select this setting if you have already set up a payment method.
-When this option is selected, customers may pay through the GonnaOrder interface or later.
+Customers may pay through the GonnaOrder interface or later when this option is selected.
 This gives the customer liberty to choose how they would like to make payments.

-If payments are optional, the customer will be required to choose when they would like to pay for their order.
+If payments are optional, customers must choose when they would like to pay for their order.
 There are two options for this: